Green vintage car parked in front of stacked rust-colored and light blue shipping containers

 Here's the short version (full details live in our Franchise Disclosure Document):

-Hands-on week in Boston.
-Spend five focused days at our flagship shop learning every step of a Level 1 detail—wash, clay, polish, ceramic coat, interior deep-clean, the works.
+• Hands-on week in our training facility.
+Spend a few focused days at our flagship shop learning every step of a Level 1 detail—wash, clay, polish, ceramic coat, interior deep-clean, the works.

-Bottom line: one solid week in Boston for the "how to shine," then online coaching for the "how to run," and you're rolling—usually inside two months.
+Bottom line: one solid week in person training for the "how to shine," then online coaching for the "how to run," and you're rolling—usually inside two months.

 Q I’ve never bought a franchise before—how much freedom do I really keep?